chainguard-dev/edu/content/chainguard/chainguard-images/reference/pytorch-cuda12/_index.md

     cgr.dev/chainguard/pytorch:latest
 ```

-If your environment has access to GPUs, you may provide access pytorch access to it by running
+If your environment has access to GPUs, you may provide PyTorch access to it by running
 ```bash
 docker run --rm -it --gpus all cgr.dev/chainguard/pytorch-cuda12:latest bash-5.2$ python